webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 weight: 8
 ---

+# Data Communication

-# What do I get from WebRTC's data communication?
+## What do I get from WebRTC's data communication?

 WebRTC provides data channels for data communication.
 Between two peers you can open 65,534 data channels.
 A data channel is datagram based, and each has its own durability settings.
 By default, each data channel has guaranteed ordered delivery.